-An integral part of your EU General Data Protection Regulation (GDPR) compliance project is producing appropriate documentation, which includes planning the steps for your data breach procedure.
+As part of your EU General Data Protection Regulation (GDPR) compliance project, you must produce appropriate documentation.
+This includes planning the steps for your data breach procedure.

 What is a personal data breach?

-The UK Information Commissioner’s Office (ICO) defines a personal data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data”.
+The ICO (Information Commissioner’s Office) defines a personal data breach as any event that results in “the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data”.

-- Deliberate or accidental action (or inaction) by a controller or processor;
+- Deliberate or accidental action (or inaction) by a data controller or data processor;

 - Sending personal data to an unintended recipient;